themattspiral/fast-prng-wasm/docs/js-api.md

 Fills WASM memory array with this generator's next set of floats in range [-1, 1).

-Array size is set when generator is created or by changing [outputArraySize](#outputarraysize).
+Array size is set when generator is created.

 Can be used as part of a coordinate pair in a unit square with radius 1.
 Useful for Monte Carlo simulation.